 Do you ever wish it were possible to be whisked away to a charming little bistro for a beautiful little meal, where you could enjoy a memorable little break in a hectic day during which you could savor a sense of place and watch the world go by?
 Make a classic Salade Lyonnaise.
 Simple.
 Elegant.
 A perfect combination of slightly bitter endive, salty crisp bacon, a soft and creamy poached egg, all dressed in olive oil and balsamic vinegar.
 Transport yourself.
 It’s a marvelous lunch and a brilliant first course in a lovely meal.

-- 2 C. torn frisee- 2 strips thick cut bacon, cut into ¼” x 1” lardons, fried- 2 eggs, poached- 2 Tbsp white vinegar (added to water for poaching)- 2 Tbsp Pomegranate Syrup (Balsamic Vinegar is a beautiful substitute)- 1 tsp Dijon Mustard- 1 tsp shallot, minced- Salt and pepper to taste- 5 Tbsp Early Harvest Extra Virgin Olive Oil
+- 2 C. torn frisee- 2 strips thick cut bacon, cut into ¼” x 1” lardons, fried- 2 eggs, poached- 2 Tbsp white vinegar (added to water for poaching)- 2 Tbsp Wildfare Pomegranate Dressing (Wildfare Balsamic Vinegar is a beautiful substitute)- 1 tsp Dijon Mustard- 1 tsp shallot, minced- Salt and pepper to taste- 5 Tbsp Wildfare Early Harvest Extra Virgin Olive Oil

 Place washed and dried frisee in a salad bowl.
 Fry bacon lardons in a skillet until crispy.
 Drain the bacon and set aside.

 Remove bacon drippings from the skillet.
-In a small mixing bowl, whisk together the Dijon mustard, Wildfare Pomegranate Syrup, Wildfare Early Harvest EVOO, shallot, and salt and pepper.
+In a small mixing bowl, whisk together the Dijon mustard, Wildfare Pomegranate Dressing, Wildfare Early Harvest EVOO, shallot, and salt and pepper.